We believe in —

 She has developed brands for large non-profits, national campaigns, associations, and local businesses, including the Council of Canadians, Universities Canada, and the National Centre for Truth and Reconciliation.
 Before joining Emdash, Meaghan worked for the Canadian Institute of Planners.

 Megana’s passion for research and storytelling has helped startups, global organizations, and post-secondary institutions expand their reach and make an impact.

 Armed with a degree in Political Science,a background in print journalism, and over a decade in marketing and communications, Megana has developed strategies for many organizations, including the National Family and Survivors Circle and McLean Day School Settlement Corporation.

 She’s committed to using an intersectional approach to communications that advances progressive organizations and policies, and helps build more diverse, equitable, and sustainable communities.

 With a keen interest in typography, branding and motion design, Mikey creates compelling visuals to support brands, campaigns and organizations.

 After graduating from Algonquin College with an advanced diploma in Graphic Design and a certificate in Design Studies, Mikey pursued a career in freelance design and built a business selling notebooks made for designers and creatives.

-His passion for great design has helped elevate the image of major campaigns, such as Illunata for the Public Service Alliance of Canada and engagement campaigns for Greenbelt Foundation, to match their impact.
+His passion for great design has helped elevate the image of major campaigns, such as Illunnata for the Public Service Alliance of Canada and engagement campaigns for Greenbelt Foundation, to match their impact.